Quantum particles timed as they tunnel through a solid

 Exactly why or even how quantum tunneling happens is unknown: Do particles just pop over to the other side instantaneously in the same way entangled particles interact?
 Or do they progressively tunnel through?
 Previous research has been conflicting.

 That quantum tunneling occurs has not been a matter of debate since it was discovered in the 1920s.
-When IBM famously wrote their name on a nickel substrate using 35 xenon atoms, they used a scanning tunneling microscope to see what they were doing.
+When IBM famously wrote their name on a nickel substrate using 35 xenon atoms, they used a scanning probe microscopes to see what they were doing.
 And tunnel diodes are fast-switching semiconductors that derive their negative resistance from quantum tunneling.

 Steinberg is a co-author of a study just published in the journal Nature that presents a series of clever experiments that allowed researchers to measure the amount of time it takes tunneling particles to find their way through a barrier.
 "And it is fantastic that we're now able to actually study it in this way."